gvwilson/sdxpy/src/debugger/index.md

     in which case the method breaks out of the loop without changing the VM's state.
-    `run` will then see that the VM is still in single-stepping mode and execute a single instruction.
+    `run` will then see that the VM is still in single-stepping mode and will execute a single instruction.

 The method that disassembles an instruction to show us what we're about to do checks a [%g reverse_lookup "reverse lookup table" %]